 How much does parking cost for the weekend?
 The parking costs $10 per day with validation.
 Although sometimes they only charge $7.
 If you don’t want to pay the full price, consider finding someone to carpool with.

 How do I arrange for a Carpool?
+The Sierra Club does not arrange for carpools and is not responsible or liable for those arrangements.
+However, you can use meetup messaging or other social media to arrange for carpools.
 There is a carpool tab in the trip information page.
 You can enter your information and people can email you directly.
 Additionally, you can also use the comments section of the Catalina Island’s meetup page to arrange for carpool.
-Please be aware that the Sierra Club is not responsible and assumes no liability for your carpool arrangements.

 Accommodations and food: